flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 Activate FlytOS
 ---------------

+.. note:: This step requires you to have a registered FlytBase Account.
+In case you don't have an account, :ref:`create a FlytBase Account<create_flytbase_account>` before you proceed.

 You have to activate installed FlytOS, without which critical APIs would not function.

-1. Make sure your device has internet access before proceeding.
+1. Make sure your Flight Computer has internet access before proceeding.
+If you are working with FlytPOD/PRO, configure its onboard WiFi router to client mode by following :ref:`this guide <flytpod router setup>`.
-2. Launch FlytConsole and click on activate under License tab at bottom right corner.
+2. :ref:`Launch FlytConsole <FlytConsole_launch>` and click on **Activate Now tag** under **License tab** at bottom right corner.
 A popup will appear which will direct you to the device registration page.
-You you are not logged in, enter your FlytBase Account credentials to log in.
+If you are not logged in, enter your FlytBase Account credentials to log in.
 3. Choose a device nick-name and select your compute engine.
 4. In the drop down for license, select existing license if available or select ‘Issue a new license’.
 You can also provide a nick-name for your license.
 5. Click on Save Changes to register device and generate a license key.
 6. Copy the generated license key and enter it in FlytConsole to complete the activation process of your device.
-The License tab at bottom right corner of FlytConsole should now turn green.
+The Activate Now tag at bottom right corner of FlytConsole should now turn green.

 .. |br| raw:: html